Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Methodology

 \subsubsection{Scalable Batched Inference}

 In our experiments, we mostly consider 7B–8B parameter LLMs, which have a substantial memory footprint.
 Due to the adaptive nature of the recruitment process, the set of participating LLMs may change dynamically for different problems.
 For instance, one sample may require Qwen, Llama, and Mistral, while another may need Gemma, Exaone, and Phi.
 A naive implementation of this approach can lead to high latency, particularly when the required models change frequently.
-In such cases, the computational cost includes not only inference but also data transfers across GPUs.
-To mitigate these computational challenges, \method{} introduces a novel batching strategy to maximize throughput.
+To mitigate these computational challenges, we introduce a novel batching strategy to maximize throughput.
 Specifically, for a given set of instances, we precompute (using inferred skills) which LLMs will be called for each instance.
 We then group instances based on their required experts, as illustrated in \cref{fig:batch} (III) and Algorithm 1 in \cref{algo:batch}.
-In other words, each active expert receives all relevant instances at once, ensuring that each expert is loaded only once per batch.
+In other words, each active expert receives all assigned instances at once, ensuring that each expert is loaded only once per batch.
 This enables efficient batched inference on \emph{a single GPU} while supporting a pool of $16$ LLMs.
 Moreover, this approach is flexible, as more GPUs can further accelerate inference through parallelization.